February 14, 1914-October 22, 1976

-Born in Michigan, Nancy began taking flying lessons at age 16 after going up with a barnstormer and earned her license later that year.
-She continued to fly during her college years and earned her commercial license after graduating from Vassar in 1932.
-While flying for the Inter-City Air Service in Boston, Nancy met Robert Love who she married in January 1936.
-Robert Love was appointed Air Transport Command deputy chief of staff and had an office next to Colonel Tunner.
-Love mentioned to Colonel Tunner that his wife was commuting by plane from Washington to Baltimore for her job, piquing Tunner’s interest in her piloting skills.
+Born Hannah Lincoln Harkness in Houghton, Michigan, Love was the youngest woman in the US to earn her private pilot’s license and qualify for a commercial license.
+She began flying at 16 after going up with a barnstormer and earned her private pilot’s license later that year.
+Love continued to fly during her college years and earned her commercial license after graduating from Vassar in 1932.
+While flying for the Inter-City Air Service in Boston, Nancy met Robert Love whom she married in January 1936.

-Henry Arnold was born in Pennsylvania in June 1886 and after graduating high school, entered West Point, was commissioned a second lieutenant, and was sent to the Philippines.
-Arnold became interested in aeronautics and after asking for a transfer to the Signal Corps, he was sent to Ohio for a course in flight instruction at the Wright Brothers aviation school.
+Henry Arnold was born in Gladwyne, Pennsylvania and after graduating high school, entered West Point.
+At West Point, Arnold was commissioned a second lieutenant and sent to the Philippines.
+Arnold became interested in aeronautics and after asking for a transfer to the Signal Corps, was sent to Ohio for a course in flight instruction at the Wright Brothers aviation school.

 Arnold died in 1950 at home in California.
 He had earned most of the military honors the U.S. can give to a military leader including being appointed the first general of the Air Force at a five star rank.

-Ethel was an Iowa native who moved to Southern California with her husband in the early 1930s.
-For a time, she was San Bernardino County’s only licensed female pilot..
-Ethel became an early member of the 99s and served as their president in 1944.
-Ethel flew in the 1935 National Air Derby with her husband as co-pilot and mechanic.
+Sheehy was an Iowa native who moved to Southern California with her husband in the early 1930s.
+For a time, Sheehy was San Bernardino County’s only licensed female pilot.
+She became an early member of the 99s and served as their president in 1944.
+Sheehy flew in the 1935 National Air Derby with her husband as co-pilot and mechanic.
 They finished in 5th place.

-In 1942, Leoti “Dedie” Deaton interviewed with WASP Director, Jackie Cochran, about the program.
-Shortly following their initial meeting in Fort Worth, Texas, Deaton was named the Chief Establishment Officer, a role that would utilize her exceptional organizational skills and her past experiences working as a Red Cross instructor and administrator while living in Wichita Falls, Texas.
-Deaton arranged lodging in Houston for the incoming recruits as well as transportation to and from the base, logistics involving meals, and creating the policies and rules for the trainees while on base.
+In 1942, Jackie Cochran met Deaton in Fort Worth, TX.
+Deaton was interviewed by Cochran and shortly after was named the Chief Establishment Officer.
+This role would utilize her exceptional organizational skills and past experiences working as a Red Cross instructor and administrator in Wichita Falls, Texas.
+Deaton arranged lodging in Houston for the incoming WFTD recruits, transportation to and from the base, meal logistics, and created the policies and rules for the trainees while on base.

-Dedie continued to manage the trainees until the WASP were sent home in December 1944.
-After returning home to Wichita Falls, Dedie continued her work with the Red Cross.
-She died in 1986 and was buried in Wichita Falls.
+Deaton continued to manage the trainees at Avenger Field until the WASP were sent home in December 1944.
+After returning home to Wichita Falls, she continued her work with the Red Cross.
+Deaton died in 1986 and was buried in Wichita Falls.